Why I Don’t Have REITs

 Why I don’t like REITs?

 Should I invest in REITs is the question you may be asking yourself.
-Read on to find out how I concluded I will not invest in REITs.
+Read on to discover how I concluded I will not invest in REITs.

 The Early Days With REITs

-When I started my dividend portfolio in 2009, I invested in REITs (and income trusts) as they had some of the highest yield next to BCE.
-My goal when I started was to retire with dividends so I went all in with high yield stocks …
+When I started my dividend portfolio in 2009, I invested in REITs (and income trusts) as they had some of the highest yields next to BCE.
+My goal when I started was to retire with dividends, so I went all in with high-yield stocks …

-Fast forward a couple of years later and I learned a few more things about dividend investing.
+Fast forward a couple of years, and I learned more about dividend investing.
 It turns out that REITs and Income Trusts were a mistake from the angle of portfolio growth.
-Sure, I was getting a good income but it had little dividend growth and the price of the investments was mostly going side ways.
+Sure, I was getting a good income, but it had little dividend growth, and the price of the investments was mostly going sideways.

-In short, my growth was a yield of 5% approximately and compounded with DRIP when it was enough to re-invest.
+In short, my growth corresponded to the yield of approximately 5% compounded with DRIP when it was enough to re-invest.
 It was better than leaving your money at the bank, but not the best.
+Sure, REITs hold real estate for regular revenue, and that’s a model we all like, but increases can be limited through regulation.

-So you earn 5%, what wrong with that?
+So you earn 5%.
+What’s wrong with that?
 Well, with the Rule of 72, it takes 14.4 years to double your money.
-Wow, I don’t want to wait that long not to mention that the stock market returns are around 8% historically … Should I do index investing?
+Wow, I don’t want to wait that long, not to mention that stock market returns have been around 8% historically.
+Should I do index investing?

 That’s when I put together my Portfolio Tracker.
 The purpose was to accomplish these two goals:

 Having the data has made me a better investor.
-In fact, sometimes you do simple improvements that lifts your return over time by 1% or 2%.
+Sometimes, simple improvements lift your investment return over time by 1% or 2%.
 It’s not always about the home runs.

 The Eureka Moment

-After doing investing research and realizing that the Canadian Dividend Aristocrats requirements were not strong enough, I found a research document from an investment firm that focused on dividend stocks with 10 years of consecutive dividend growth and a 10% compounded annual growth rate (CAGR).
+After doing investing research and realizing that the Canadian Dividend Aristocrats requirements were not strong enough, I found a research document from an investment firm focused on dividend stocks with ten years of consecutive dividend growth and a 10% compounded annual growth rate (CAGR).

-That resonated with me and I decided to call them Dividend Ambassadors for lack of other names.
-You see, it’s not just about dividend increases anymore, so no more companies making it on the aristocrat list after a one cent increase.
+That resonated with me, and I decided to call them Dividend Ambassadors because of the lack of other names.
+You see, it’s not just about dividend increases anymore.

-As you can imagine, there are not many REITs with a 10% dividend growth rate over 10 years.
+As you can imagine, there are not many REITs with a 10% dividend growth rate over ten years.

-Again, not many pass the threshold I want during the accumulation years.
-My minimum is 10%.
+Again, not many pass the threshold I want during the accumulation years as my minimum is 10%.

 REIT Business Model Not For Growth

-Do you really know and understand the business model?
-The benefits and drawbacks?
+Do you know and understand the business model?
+What are the benefits and drawbacks?

-I consider REITs a tollbooth investment, which I really like, but the business growth is very limited.
+I consider REITs a tollbooth investment, which I like, but the business growth is limited.

 The business growth comes from:

-• Increase rent which is difficult as big businesses will sign long-term contracts and you can’t choose the increase for residential tenants unless they move out.
+- Increase rent, which is difficult as big businesses will sign long-term contracts, and you can’t choose the rent increase for residential tenants unless they move out.

-• New properties available to generate income.
+- New properties are available to generate income.
 That’s a slow process.
-You need a strong pipeline and capital plan to keep the pipeline going year after year for a consistent growth.
+You need a strong pipeline and capital plan to keep the pipeline going year after year for consistent growth.

-• Acquisition leads to growth by increasing revenue and consolidating operations and expenses.
-Not easy to do year after year.
+- Acquisition leads to growth by increasing revenue and consolidating operations and expenses.
+It’s not easy to do year after year.

-As you can see, it’s not easy to just create revenue growth.
-The smaller the REIT is, the easier it can be but then it’s more of a speculative growth investment than an income play in my opinion.
+As you can see, it’s not easy to create revenue growth.
+The smaller the REIT is, the easier it can be, but then it’s more of a speculative growth investment than an income play, in my opinion.

 Total Return Expectations

-Retirement freedom is all about the size of your portfolio, which is why it’s really critical that you know your rate of return.
+Retirement freedom is all about the size of your portfolio, which is why you must know your rate of return.
 The income from your portfolio is simply a variable that you apply to your overall portfolio based on the investment you choose to hold.
 Be it 3%, 4% or 5% yield.

 Since total return is the combination of your portfolio appreciation and dividend income re-invested, if you only focus on the dividend income, you might have to save more money and take more time to reach your goals.

 Here is the ROR for my accounts – I try to update it monthly.
-At 14%, it takes 5 years to double and at 7%, it takes 10 years.
-Would you want to shave 5 years of work and savings?
+At 14%, it takes five years to double, and at 7%, it takes ten years.
+Would you want to shave five years of work and savings?
 Well, you might have to choose a lower yield to get 14% annual ROR.

 As you can see, during the accumulation years, REITs aren’t really in the dividend growth category.